Hawking-type singularity theorems for worldvolume energy inequalities: The strong energy inequality

 We are ready to state a singularity theorem for the non-minimally coupled classical scalar field.

 \begin{cor} Let $(M, g, \phi)$ be a solution to the Einstein–Klein–Gordon equation in $n > 2$ spacetime dimensions.
 Let $(M, g, \phi)$ be globally hyperbolic with a smooth spacelike Cauchy surface $\Sigma$.
-Suppose $\phi$ has coupling $\xi \in [0, \xi_c]$ and that it obeys global bounds given in Eq.~\eqref{eqn:fmaxprime}.
+Suppose $\phi$ has coupling $\xi \in [0, \xi_c]$.
 Assume hypotheses (i) and (iii) from Theorem \ref{theorem: m=1} with constants $Q_1$ and $Q_2$ given by Eqs.~\eqref{eqn:q1} and \eqref{eqn:q2}.
-Then there exists a $T$ such that no future-directed timelike curve emanating from $\Sigma$ has length greater than $T$ and $(M,g)$ is future timelike geodesically incomplete. \end{cor} \begin{proof} First we note that $(M,g,\phi)$ obeys the worldvolume bound of Eq.~\eqref{eqn:riccithree} for any $F \in C^{\infty}_c(M)$ with support entirely contained in $\Omega_T^+(\Regplus(T))$ (which is sufficient by Remark \ref{rem: m>1case}(1)).
+The constant $\fmax$ is defined in \eqref{eqn:fmax} and obeys the inequality $8\pi \xi \fmax^2 \leq 1/2$.
+The constants $\dot{\phi}_{\max}$ and $\Delta \fmax^2$ are defined as in \eqref{eqn:fmaxprime}.
+Then there exists a $\tau$ such that no future-directed timelike curve emanating from $\Sigma$ has length greater than $\tau$ and $(M,g)$ is future timelike geodesically incomplete. \end{cor} \begin{proof} First we note that $(M,g,\phi)$ obeys the worldvolume bound of Eq.~\eqref{eqn:riccithree} for any $F \in C^{\infty}_c(M)$ with support entirely contained in $\Omega_T^+(\Regplus(T))$ (which is sufficient by Remark \ref{rem: m>1case}(1)).
 Thus the condition (ii) of Theorem \ref{theorem: m=1} is also obeyed with constants $Q_1$ and $Q_2$ given by Eqs.~\eqref{eqn:q1} and \eqref{eqn:q2}.
-The rest of the proof follows Theorem \ref{theorem: m=1}. \end{proof}
+The result follows from Theorem \ref{theorem: m=1}. \end{proof}